derrick-yu1/4-Bit-CPU/README.md

 T1:

-Description: Send the content of the program counter to the memory address register, accessing the data at that address in the RAM.
+Description: Send the content of the program counter to the memory address register, accessing the data at that address in the RAM module.

 To accomplish this task, the program counter must be enabled so that it can put its content on the bus and the memory address register must have a HIGH load signal to take in content from the bus.
 Therefore, the Ep signal must be HIGH and the Lm load signal must be HIGH.